 Description

-- the market size section gives the market size ($b) covering both the historic growth of the market, and forecasting its development.
+- The market size section gives the market size ($b) covering both the historic growth of the market, and forecasting its development.

-- the forecasts are made after considering the major factors currently impacting the market.
-These include the Russia-Ukraine war, rising inflation, higher interest rates, and the legacy of the COVID-19 pandemic.
+- The forecasts are made after considering the major factors currently impacting the market.
+These include the technological advancements such as AI and automation, Russia-Ukraine war, trade tariffs (government-imposed import/export duties), elevated inflation and interest rates.

 - Market segmentations break down the market into sub markets.

-- the regional and country breakdowns section gives an analysis of the market in each geography and the size of the market by geography and compares their historic and forecast growth.
-It covers the growth trajectory of COVID-19 for all regions, key developed countries and major emerging markets.
+- The regional and country breakdowns section gives an analysis of the market in each geography and the size of the market by geography and compares their historic and forecast growth.

-- the competitive landscape chapter gives a description of the competitive nature of the market, market shares, and a description of the leading companies.
+- The competitive landscape chapter gives a description of the competitive nature of the market, market shares, and a description of the leading companies.
 Key financial deals which have shaped the market in recent years are identified.

-Scope
+Report Scope

 Markets Covered:

-1) by Component: in-Building Wireless Infrastructure; in-Building Wireless Services2) by Venue: Large Venue; Medium Venue; Small Venue
+1) By Component: In-Building Wireless Infrastructure; In-Building Wireless Services2) By Venue: Large Venue; Medium Venue; Small Venue

-3) by Business Model: Service Providers; Enterprises; Neutral Host Operators
+3) By Business Model: Service Providers; Enterprises; Neutral Host Operators

-4) by End Users: Government; Manufacturing; Transportation and logistics; Education; Retail; Hospitality; Healthcare; Other End Users
+4) By End Users: Government; Manufacturing; Transportation And logistics; Education; Retail; Hospitality; Healthcare; Other End Users

 Subsegments:

-1) by in-Building Wireless Infrastructure: Distributed Antenna Systems (DAS); Small Cells; Repeaters; Wi-Fi Access Points2) by in-Building Wireless Services: Design and Consulting Services; Installation and Integration Services; Maintenance and Support Services; Managed Services
+1) By In-Building Wireless Infrastructure: Distributed Antenna Systems (DAS); Small Cells; Repeaters; Wi-Fi Access Points2) By In-Building Wireless Services: Design And Consulting Services; Installation And Integration Services; Maintenance And Support Services; Managed Services

-Countries: Australia; Brazil; China; France; Germany; India; Indonesia; Japan; Russia; South Korea; UK; USA; Canada; Italy; Spain
+Countries: Australia; Brazil; China; France; Germany; India; Indonesia; Japan; Taiwan; Russia; South Korea; UK; USA; Canada; Italy; Spain

-Regions: Asia-Pacific; Western Europe; Eastern Europe; North America; South America; Middle East; Africa
+Regions: Asia-Pacific; South East Asia; Western Europe; Eastern Europe; North America; South America; Middle East; Africa

 Time Series: Five years historic and ten years forecast.